-The components of an SNMP-managed environment include an SNMP manager, managed devices with an SNMP agent, and an SNMP MIB that contains SNMP OIDs, all of which play a crucial role.
+SNMP components consist of an SNMP manager, managed devices with an SNMP agent, and SNMP MIBs that contain SNMP OIDs.

 A managed device is an SNMP-enabled network entity that is managed by the SNMP manager.
 These are usually routers, switches, printers, or wireless devices.